VenkataTarunKumarMavillapalli/VenkataTarunKumarMavillapalli/README.md

 ## 📚 Publications
 - **The Machine Predicted Market** - Published in IEEE.
 This paper discusses Algorithmic Trading.

-## 💼 Professional Experience
-- **Data Officer(Trainee) - European Food Safety Authority** - Data Management and Analysis Team of Integrated Data Unit.

-- **Infotainment Intern - Italdesign Giugiaro**

-- **Product Management Trainee - Apple Developer Academy Europe**

-- **Data Science Research Intern** - A comparative analysis of American and Chinese radical crypto communities on Discord, using semantic network analysis to explore communication structures, motivations, and sub-community dynamics, with a focus on Ethereum, derivatives, and Solana.

-- I have 1.5 years of experience in the Salesforce platform in **Neuraflash(Salesforce Partner Company)**, where I explored various tasks:
-   - Salesforce Admin
-   - Chatbot Configuration
-   - Amazon Connect Flows
-   - Production Support

 ## 🧘 Philosophy
 My philosophy in life is simple: I want to make a difference and impact everything I do.
 My academic background, professional experiences, and continuous pursuit of knowledge reflect my enthusiasm and determination to excel in my field.
 I believe the academy experiences will not only enhance my professional growth but also enable me to make a valuable impact in shaping the future through data-driven approaches.